aebirim/memberspartyapp/readme.md

   - Parliamentary role
   - Committee

 Memberspartyapp still represents work in progress and demonstrates my ongoing education in the language of Python and aspects of Data Science.
-The application uses matplotlib and the library mpld3 which allows you to generate matplotlib data visualizations within a browser.
+The application uses matplotlib, which is used to generate graphs from data and the library mpld3 which allows you to generate matplotlib data visualizations within a browser.
 It is shared "as is".

 ### Python requirements:
 The application is written in Python 3.6.
-It requires the [requests][requests] package, which pip will install automatically if it is not already present.
+It requires specific python packages which are installed through the Usage instructions.

 ### Usage (launch app):
         git clone https://github.com/aebirim/memberspartyapp.git
         cd /memberspartyapp
         pip install -r requirements.txt
         python app.py

   - To obtain the breakdown in gender for House of Commons, use http://127.0.0.1:5000/commons